National Astronomy Week: 2025

-The ninth National Astronomy Week, "Chasing the Moon," will take place from 1st to 9th February 2025.
+The ninth National Astronomy Week, "Chasing the Moon," will take place from 1 to 9 February 2025.
 The prime focus of this year's event will be following the Moon across the night sky and observing a parade of planets.

 Throughout the week, observers will have the chance to track the Moon's changing appearance as it moves through different phases and interacts with planets along its path.
 Highlights will include close encounters with bright stars and planets, with Mars, Jupiter, Saturn, and Venus all positioned for excellent naked-eye observation (Neptune and Uranus will also be visible with optical aid).

 A mix of in-person events and online experiences will allow participants across the UK—and beyond—to take part, whether through public observing sessions, live-streamed telescope views, or expert talks from leading astronomers.
 In case of poor weather, virtual observations will ensure that everyone can still witness these celestial wonders, with feeds from observatories and astronomers worldwide.

 To encourage as many people as possible to participate in practical stargazing sessions and astronomy events, the National Astronomy Week team will collaborate with Go Stargazing, an organisation that supports grassroots astronomy groups across the UK.
 Their website will be used to promote hundreds events taking place during the week, helping connect astronomy enthusiasts from all backgrounds with nearby stargazing locations.

-National Astronomy Week will also coincide with National Storytelling Week, adding an exciting extra dimension to the event.
+National Astronomy Week will also coincide with National Storytelling Week.
 Many traditional stories tell tales of the stars and Moon, and the night sky is full of constellations with their own myths and legends.
 Storytelling sessions, astronomy talks on the mythology of the sky, and special events blending science with folklore will take place throughout the week.